steven-exarcos/pass-documentation/developer-documentation/deposit-service/ds-business.md

 `Submission` resources are failed when:

-1. Failure to build the Deposit Services model for a Submission
+1. Failure to build the Deposit Services model for a Submission.
-2. There are no files attached to the Submission
+2. There are no files attached to the Submission.
 3. Any file attached to the Submission is missing a location URI (the URI used to retrieve the bytes of the file).
-4. An error occurs saving the state of the `Submission` in the repository (arguably a transient error)
+4. An error occurs saving the state of the `Submission` in the repository (arguably a transient error).

 See `SubmissionProcessor` for details.
 Right now, when a `Submission` is failed, manual intervention may be required.
 Deposit Services does retry the failed `Deposit` resources of the `Submission`.
 However, some of the failure scenarios